bobllor/macdeploy/README.md

 ```

 Alternatively, there is a script for updating in the scripts folder.
-However, this is *only available for release v1.2.2 and above*:
+However, this is *only available for release v1.2.3 and above*:
 ```shell
 bash scripts/update.sh
 ```

+## YAML Configuration

+The YAML configuration file is used for configuration of the binary, and must be
+***configured prior to building the binary***.
+It is *embedded into the binary*, meaning any new updates will require a new binary to be generated
+via `bash scripts/go_zip.sh`.

+The YAML file *must be named `config`* and can end in `.yaml`, `.yml`, `.YAML`, or `.YML`.

+A sample file can be found in the repository.

 ### YAML Reference